ingitdb/ingitdb.github.io/index.md

 # IngitDB - git versioned & branchable JSON DB hosted at GitHub

-IngitDB is driven by [IngitDB GuitHub Action](https://github.com/ingitdb/ingitdb-github-action) and supports:
+IngitDB is a dynamic (*e.g. writable*) but statically hosted database driven by [IngitDB GuitHub Action](https://github.com/ingitdb/ingitdb-github-action)

+This means:
+- you do not need app layer to query data from IndigoDB
+- response times for reads are very low
+- it is very scalable for read operations

+Also it is hosted at GitHub so you basically can run it for free.

+It supports:

 - multi-versioning
   - mergin of branches